kyma-project/opentelemetry-collector-components/receiver/dummyreceiver/README.md

 ## How It Works

-It generates dummy metrics and sends them to the OTel Collector pipeline.
+Dummy Receiver generates dummy metrics and sends them to the OTel Collector pipeline.

 For the generated metrics, see [documentation.md](documentation.md).